javier-caparo/Udacity-DevOps-Azure-Project-2/README.md

 * Run locust command in your project to perform a load test on the API.
 You can see an output like this.

-- Azure cloud Shell is not enough good to perform locust there, so use a VM or your own machine to perform locust
+> Azure cloud Shell is not enough good to perform locust there, so use a VM or your own machine to perform locust

-- copy both files and run the `loadtesting.sh` file and open the broser on `http://localhost:8089/`
+> copy both files (`loadtesting.sh` & `locustfile.py ` ) and run the `loadtesting.sh` file and open the broser on `http://localhost:8089/` :

 ```sh
 ./loadtesting.sh
 ```

-- from there you can see how the load testing is performing and how you app established on a # of RPS
+>from there you can see how the load testing is performing and how you app established on a # of RPS
-- This is good to know how good is your webapp and your plan to manage the requests.
+> This is good to know how good is your webapp and your plan to manage the requests.
 So you can decide to scale up the plan service of your webapp for example.
-- Locust could generate a stats report.
+-> Locust could generate a stats report.

 ![alt text](https://github.com/jfcb853/Udacity-DevOps-Azure-Project-2/blob/main/images/webapp-answering%20locust%20load%20testing.png)